mcmegavolt/blogg/README.md

 # The Blogg

-> This gem not ready yet!
-I'm in progress now, you are welcome to contribute

-About gem: **Simple design ready blog for your rails application**
+## Design ready SEO optimized customizable blog engine for your rails application

+> Tested on Rails 3.2 (Rails 4 version is coming ~~soon~~)

+You know how to make this gem better?
+Want to improve some feature or add a new one?
+Found an issue?
+Feel free to contribute or create an issue.
+You are welcome!

+---

-**Add to your Gemfile:**
+### Add to your Gemfile

 ```ruby
 gem 'blogg'
 ```

-**create 'config/initializers/blogg.rb' and set class with devise authorization and other settings:**
+### Create ```config/initializers/blogg.rb``` and set class with devise authorization and other settings:

 ```ruby
 require 'blogg'